 Your Products Must Be TAA-Compliant

-To be TAA-compliant, a product must come from a TAA-approved country of origin or undergo a substantial transformation in a TAA-compliant country.
-Letters of Supply are required for any offeror hoping to resell products.
-Offerors must provide a letter of supply from each manufacturer they are proposing to resell to the government.
-This is to ensure that you always have a steady supply of any items that government buyers may look to order from you through a GSA Schedule.
+Letters of Supply are also required for any offeror hoping to resell products and the manufacturer is NOT registered on the Verified Products Portal (VPP).
+Offerors required to submit a Letter of Supply must do so from each manufacturer they are proposing to resell to the government.
+This is to ensure that you always have a steady supply of any items that government buyers may look to order through your GSA Schedule.

 You Must Have "Fair and Reasonable" Pricing

-GSA is required to determine that all products and services awarded on a GSA contract have “fair and reasonable” pricing, and all items on an offeror’s contract are assigned a GSA discount from their commercial prices.
+GSA is required to determine that all products and services awarded on a GSA contract have “fair and reasonable” pricing, and all items are assigned a GSA discount from their commercial prices.

-GSA determines this through two methods--first, they analyze your commercial sales practices to determine your standard commercial prices, and your Most Favored Customer (MFC) discount (this is the greatest standard discount you offer).
+GSA determines this through two methods--first, they analyze your Commercial Sales Practices to determine your standard commercial prices, and your Most Favored Customer (MFC) discount (this is the greatest standard discount you offer).
 GSA will then take a slightly higher discount than your MFC.

-If you are offering eligible SINs, you can make a Transactional Data Reporting (TDR) offer and avoid this process.
-GSA will then use their own internal market research tool to determine if your products and services fall within a range they determine to be “fair and reasonable” based on similar items already on the GSA Schedule.
+If you opt into Transactional Data Reporting (TDR), however, you do not need to disclose your Commercial Sales Practices.
+GSA will then use their own internal market research tool to determine if your products and services fall within a range they determine to be “fair and reasonable” based on similar items already on GSA Schedules.

 Make Sure You Cannot Be Excluded or Debarred